A charming, traditional Highland holiday cottage, sleeping 6

 From the garden the view is magnificent: south across Dry Island and the bay to Badachro; and east down Gairloch to Flowerdale and the Gairloch hills, mighty Slioch towering beyond.

-Within a short distance you can enjoy the best that Wester Ross has to offer: outstanding beaches, wonderful walks and challenging climbs, golf, fishing for trout, salmon and sea fish, cycling, wildlife, boat trips, water sports, horse riding, ceilidh dances, great food and lively chat over a pint in the Inn.
+Within a short distance you can enjoy the best that Wester Ross has to offer – though we cannot guarantee that everything will be available during the current coronavirus crisis.
+Under normal circumstances, things to see, do and enjoy include outstanding beaches, wonderful walks and challenging climbs, golf, fishing for trout, salmon and sea fish, cycling, wildlife, boat trips, water sports, horse riding, ceilidh dances, great food and lively chat over a pint in the Inn.
 Alternatively, you can just sit back and relax away from the hurly-burly of everyday life.